is-hoku/NITTC_Poster/README.md

 - The image will be resized to 1:√2.
 - If the image size is large, it may take some time to resize.
 If the process does not finish, please change the image to a vertical one or roughly resize it in advance using GIMP, etc.
 - If you want to enter multiple lines of text, please leave a space (half-width).
+- When inputting coordinates and colors, please separate elements by spaces (half-width characters).